lhcb/second-analysis-steps/22-decay-tree-fitter.md

 where we asked to save the constrained mass, transverse momentum, and polar angle of all the particles involved in the decay.

+> ## Refit {.callout}
+>
+> Be careful, the refit is performed for each and every variable you have in the list.
+This will easily make your script rather slow, so think about the variables you really need!

 After this, the `LoKi::Hybrid::TupleTool` must be added to one of the branches in our decay tree (generally the mother particle):

 ```